(Abstract from Take Control of Your Project – Using Expectation Alignment to Avoid IT Project Failure by Terry Merriman, PCO Associates LLC)

 Whether large or small, IT projects are complex change events.
 They need cross-functional collaboration between two or more departments or teams.
 Their success or failure reverberates throughout the organization and often impacts customers.
 Countless studies and papers on reasons for IT Project Failure cite two critical factors:

 Numerous studies have shown that up to 70% of IT projects fail.
-Over 20 years, Terry Merriman and the other IT Project Failurecontributors to the White Paper – Using Expectation Alignment to Avoid IT Project Failure continue to uncover the usual cast of suspects like:
+Over 20 years, Terry Merriman and the other contributors to the White Paper – Using Expectation Alignment to Avoid IT Project Failure continue to uncover the usual cast of suspects like:

 These failure statistics are fully in line with the findings of the survey of 1072 business leaders and consultants summarized in my book Focusing Change to Win which I wrote with Kelly Nwosu.